peterrz/odin-wi5/README.md

   00:16:7f:7e:00:02 172.17.4.4 00:1b:1b:7e:00:02 odin-ssid-3
 ```

+Each row represents:
-Each row represents a STA MAC address (the real MAC), its static IP address
+- a STA MAC address (the real MAC)
-(the IP of the wireless interface of the STA), its LVAP's
+- its static IP address (the IP of the wireless interface of the STA)
+- its LVAP's BSSID
-BSSID, and the SSID that its LVAP will announce.
+- the SSID that its LVAP will announce.

+If you add white lines in the end of this file, you will get an error from Odin.

 If you want to change the port used for the communication between Odin controller
 and Odin agents, you can add this line to the `floodlightdefault.properties` file: